Does compression clothing actually work?

 Things to consider before making a purchase

-Fit is paramount.
+The fit is paramount.
 Compression clothing that is too tight will be uncomfortable and may actually restrict blood flow.
 If your clothes are too loose, the compression will have no effect.
 Our advice is to try before you buy to make sure you get the right size for you.
-Go into a store, such as Nike and Adidas that have entire ranges of compression gear and try it on.
-If you're buying online, consult size guides and check the return policies to be sure you can make a return or exchange if you accidentally buy the wrong size.
-You can check out THE ICONIC , who offer free shipping and returns and also stock Nike, Adidas, Puma and more!
+Go into a store, such as Nike or adidas, that has entire ranges of compression gear and try it on.
+If you're buying online, consult size guides and check the returns policies to be sure you can make a return or exchange if you accidentally buy the wrong size.
+You can check out THE ICONIC, which offers free shipping and returns and also stocks Nike, adidas and PUMA.